-If a military member is convicted and sentenced in a General Court-Martial or Special Court-Martial trial, and after the post-trial clemency process is completed, the military member still has post-trial appeal opportunities.
+If a military member is convicted and sentenced in a military general court-martial or special court-martial trial, and after post-trial clemency is completed, the military member has post-trial appeal opportunities.

 - The Army Court of Criminal Appeals (ACCA)